publiccodenet/jitsi-community/README.md

 unzip prosody-native-utils-amd64.zip
 ```

-We are using a version of hashes.so taken from a more recent version Prosody
+Replace hashes.so with a version of hashes.so taken from a more recent version of Prosody
 because we need SHA-256 support.
 ```sh
 mv /usr/lib/prosody/util/hashes.so /usr/lib/prosody/util/hashes.so.bak